markus456/mrm-tests/README.md

 MS
 ```

-This starts with the first server as Master (M) and the second server as Slave
+This starts with the first server as Master and the second server as Slave
-(S).
-Then the second server goes down (X) and is restarted again.
+(MS).
+Then the second server goes down (MX) and is restarted again (MS).